Year 10 English

 Students will also develop their oral skills by reading sections of a play and delivering a speech.

 What skills do you develop?

 Reading and viewing

-- interpreting, analysing and evaluating a range of different text types
+- learn to interpret, analyse and evaluate a range of different text types

 - improving skills in sentence construction